aregm/nff-go-nat/README.md

 there is also a GRPC command line client in `client` directory.
 NAT example uses new Go 1.11 go.mod mechanism of fetching dependencies and should be build outside of GOPATH.

+## Testing

+Testing requires test framework from NFF-Go repository.
+Test VMs configurations reside there as well.
+Test image is built using `make images` target (removed with `make clean-images`).
+Test image can be deployed with `make deploy` target (removed from target hosts with `make cleanall`).
+Just like it is done in NFF-Go repository.

+It is possible to run stability and performance tests with `make test-stability` and `make test-performance`.